terra-money/classic-core/README.md

 git checkout main
 ```

-**Step 3: Build from source**
+**Step 3: Build Terra core**

-You can now build Terra Core.
-Running the following command will install executable `terrad` to your `GOPATH`. `terrad` is the node daemon and CLI for interacting with a Terra node.
+Run the following command to install the executable `terrad` to your `GOPATH` and build Terra Core. `terrad` is the node daemon and CLI for interacting with a Terra node.

 ```bash
 make install